A brief trip in the Thunderbird to Alicante in the south of Spain

 In the 70s, the patriarch Enrique Mendoza started it as a small family business and over the years passed on his knowledge to his 2 sons.
 As Mr. Mendoza states: The best wine is in the best vineyard.
 Control everything from the beginning to the end.
 Use your own vineyard, controlling the irrigation, use the best techniques in viticulture, and having the best grapes are the fundamentals in order to make the best wine.

 When you have reached all this, then you will have to apply refined techniques to determine the evolution of the plant growth, using Scientific factors based on dendrometry, controlling the hydraulic stress in plants.
 No herbicides or insecticides are used, and we give only the best compost to the grapevines.

 Inside the Bodega

 He also gave his 2 sons vineyards and the small family business grew into something big.

 Tapas and Wine

 We went back to our hotel and after a rest, met at the bar to go out for dinner.
-We were not really hungry as the wine tasting and tapas was more than lunch.
+We were not really hungry as the wine tasting and tapas were more than lunch.
 Our host took us to a very nice restaurant and as dinner time was well after 21.00 we could have a small meal.

 Visiting the famous Castillo de Alicante